sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Turns out, that while the recruiter may pressure you with a deadline, they will happily extend it.
 If the company decided to make you an offer, they are probably pretty serious about trying to hire you.
 They'll let you take a few weeks if you give them a good reason.
-Stephen pushed back a return offer 3 months.
+Stephen's friends pushed back return offers for over 3 months.

 The easiest way to negotiate is to have other competing offers.
 Once you get the details of a companies offer, tell them what the other companies offered you.